google/oss-fuzz/docs/fuzzer_environment.md

 Your project should not be compiled with `-march=native` or `-mtune=native` flags, as the build infrastructure and fuzzing machines may have different CPUs as well as other hardware differences.
 You may however use `-mtune=generic`.

-## Network access

-There will be no network interfaces available (not even loopback).